dojinkimm/dojinkimm.github.io/_posts/2018-07-14-github-blog-2.md

 cover:  "/assets/imgs/github/gitpage.png"
 ---

-This is Tutorial 2: creating a github blog. **Those who do have same result with original style skip to Step 2 ** Those who have different result read from step 1 :)
+This is Tutorial 2: creating a github blog. <strong>Those who do have same result with original style skip to Step 2 </strong>Those who have different result read from step 1 :)

-**We have Problem in configuration **
+<strong></strong>We have Problem in configuration</strong>

 <h2>Step 1: Go to _config.yml</h2>